Cisco-Talos/snort-faq/Rules/What-are-the-differences-in-the-rulesets.md

 ## Subscriber

 This is the full Snort Subscriber Ruleset, without delay.
-For more information on the Snort Subscriber Rule Set, please read our [FAQ](https://snort.org/faq/what-does-having-a-snort-subscriber-rule-set-subscription-entitle-me-to).
+For more information on the Snort Subscriber Rule Set, please read our [FAQ](https://snort.org/faq/what-does-having-a-snort-subscriber-rule-set-subscription-entitle-me-to). *This ruleset is also referred to as the "VRT Ruleset" or the "Talos Ruleset"*